rosal3svictor/JavaScript/README.md

 We make emphasis in the 'by default' because, if we use the next binging type we can change that.

 3. **Explicit Binding (Indirect Invocation) - bind, call, apply**: It allows us to **define ourselves** exactly _what is the object we want `this` to be_ when the function is executed.

    It basically allows us to change the context explicitly, and this is good for the case we had previously, when we passed methods like callbacks as params for other functions but we want `this` to be tied up to the correct object.

-   Another case would be when have a method of an object that uses `this` but we want to use it over another object, in short, we want to change it from context.
+   Another case would be when we have a method of an object that uses `this` but we want to use it over another object, in short, we want to change the context of it.

-   There are three methods that all JavaScript function have that allow us to do that
+   There are three methods that all JavaScript functions have that allow us to do that.

    ```TypeScript
    const victor = {